Maserati sees sales of at least 13,000 new Quattroporte model in 2013

-NICE Fiat's FIA.MI luxury brand Maserati targets sales of at least 13,000 of its new four-door Quattroporte sedan in 2013, compared to a total of about 4,700 Maseratis in the first three quarters of 2012, Maserati brand CEO Harald Wester said on Monday.
+NICE Dec 10 Fiat's luxury brand Maserati targets sales of at least 13,000 of its new four-door Quattroporte sedan in 2013, compared to a total of about 4,700 Maseratis in the first three quarters of 2012, Maserati brand CEO Harald Wester said on Monday.

 The Fiat-owned Maserati's Quattroporte is the second car built from a shared car body to be launched by Fiat since the start of its 2009 partnership with Chrysler.